Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema fully documents all parameters.
-The description adds no additional meaning beyond implying the tool operates on GitHub pull requests, which is already clear from parameter names like 'owner' and 'repo'.
-Baseline 3 is appropriate when the schema does the heavy lifting.
+Schema coverage is 100% with descriptions for all 4 parameters.
+The description adds no additional meaning beyond confirming the action.
+Baseline 3 is appropriate as the schema does the heavy lifting.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.